Steak Tartare 101: The Raw Facts about Your Burning Questions

 One of the oldest recorded recipes containing the word tartare from an a 1650 Italian recipe called tartare di carne 1650 Italy

-An alternative and less commonly known theory on where steak tartare comes from is that it’s based on an Italian raw beef antipasti dish dating back to the 1560s called Tartare di carne” (Beef Tartare).
+An alternative and less commonly known theory on the origins of steak tartare is that it’s based on an Italian raw beef antipasti dish dating back to the 1560s called Tartare di carne” (Beef Tartare).

 This raw minced beef dish was basically seasoned with salt, pepper, oil, vinegar, and lemon juice, with the option to add capers, onions, and parsley as well.

 Some say that this Italian tartare dish may have been an early precursor to steak tartare and could have influenced its development in France.
-However, it’s uncertain whether the two dishes developed independently or if there was a direct influence.
+However, it’s not certain whether the two dishes developed independently or if there was a direct influence.

 Here is a rough translation of the recipe for the antipasti dish “tartare di carne” from the 1560 cookbook “La Singolare Dottrina” (The Singular Doctrine) by Italian chef Domenico Romoli.